SS Californian: Aftermath

-The 1992 MAIB report concluded that Captain Lord and his crew's actions "fell far short of what was needed".
-The report did concede that even if "proper action had been taken", Californian could not have arrived on the scene until "well after the sinking".
+The 1992 MAIB report concluded that Captain Lord and his crew's actions "fell far short of what was needed," but conceded that absent this, Californian could not have arrived on the scene until "well after the sinking".
 It also noted that when he did know of Titanic's distress, Lord twice took his ship across an ice field to help search for survivors.
-Captain Lord's chief defender, union attorney, Leslie Harrison, who had led the fight to have the Californian incident re-examined by the British government, called the dual conclusions of the report "an admission of failure to achieve the purpose of the reappraisal".
+Captain Lord's chief defender, union attorney Leslie Harrison, who had led the fight to have the Californian incident re-examined by the British government, called the dual conclusions of the report "an admission of failure to achieve the purpose of the reappraisal".

-The 1992 report by the MAIB was published just months after their publication of another controversial report, on the subject of the Marchioness disaster of 1989.
-This report had led to questions over the evidence-gathering, conduct and judgements of the MAIB.

 Author Paul Lee accused Captain Lord of an "inability or unwillingness to adjust to an entirely new situation".
-Although Lord had stopped his ship upon encountering ice, the British inquiry concluded that if Californian had acted upon the rockets and pushed through the ice, the Californian "might have saved many, if not all, of the lives that were lost".
+Although Lord had stopped his ship upon encountering ice, the British inquiry concluded that if Californian had acted upon the rockets and pushed through the ice, Californian "might have saved many, if not all, of the lives that were lost".
 The U.S Senate inquiry was also critical of Lord's inaction, the final report stating that "such conduct, whether arising from indifference or gross carelessness, is most reprehensible, and places upon the commander the Californian a grave responsibility".

 Senator William Alden Smith, in a speech to the U.S. Senate inquiry, said: "the failure of Capt.
 Lord to arouse the wireless operator on his ship, who could have easily ascertained the name of the vessel in distress and reached her in time to avert loss of life, places a tremendous responsibility upon this officer from which it will be very difficult for him to escape".
 Author Daniel Allen Butler wrote: "The crime of Stanley Lord was not that he may have ignored the Titanic's rockets, but that he unquestionably ignored someone's cry for help."

-Others have suggested that, considering all the circumstances, there was actually little if anything the Californian could have done to prevent or reduce the loss of life.
+Others have suggested that, considering all the circumstances, there was actually little if anything Californian could have done to prevent or reduce the loss of life.
 Allegations have been made that trade unions defending Captain Lord succeeded in influencing the reports from the official investigations before they were available to the public.
 Williams and Kamps wrote in Titanic and the Californian: "Bearing [the] distance in mind, and recalling that a mere fifty-five minutes had elapsed from the time Captain Lord was first informed about the rockets to the moment the Titanic slipped beneath the waves, it would have been nothing short of a miracle for Lord to bring his ship to the Titanic and effect a rescue in such a short space of time."